 Professor Leisa Sargent, Senior Deputy Dean (Academic), UNSW Business School

-There is no ideal applicant.
-You may be an academic at a top tier university, or someone with a non-academic but relevant professional background who is looking for purpose and start an educational career at a top-tier university.
-If you are not at a university, you maybe in a learning and development role in a large organisation, in an education role in the VET or high school sector, or in a professional services firm.
-Those appointed will bring their industry insight and professional experience to the role and will seamlessly deploy educational technologies to deliver superior online, blended and on-campus experiences for our students.
-You will need to hold a minimum of a postgraduate masters degree, in a Business discipline, or an equivalent qualification and have a deep commitment to transforming the educational experience for our students
+We encourage people who hold Learning and Development roles in large financial organisations, education roles in the VET or high school sector, or consultants in professional services firms to apply.
+We are excited by the prospect of having new recruits who will bring their industry insight and professional experience to the role and use a range of educational technologies to deliver superior online, blended and on-campus experiences for our students.
+You will need to hold a minimum of a postgraduate masters degree, in a Business discipline, or an equivalent qualification and have a deep commitment to transforming the educational experience for our students.

 All employees working in Australia must either be permanent residents or have a valid working visa.
 The University may sponsor an applicant for a visa at its absolute discretion.

 UNSW is unlike any other place you've worked before.
 Yes, we are a huge organisation with a varied and exceptional workforce; a workforce that is achieving life changing results.
 We are all motivated to be intelligent, sensible, and meaningful in whatever we do.
 Our work is meaningful because of our vision.
 It's why we're Australia's most impactful institution and one of the country's top 20 employers.
 You've come to the perfect place if you're looking for a role where you can grow, be challenged, and accomplish meaningful work.